MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/power-automate-overview.md

 ## What users can do from inside Business Central

-With Power Automate integration, users can create and run Power Automate flows directly from most list, card, and document pages.
-These pages have an **Automate** item in the action bar, which includes actions for creating and managing flows, and also running existing flows created or shared in Power Automate.
+With Power Automate integration, users can create and run Power Automate instance flows directly from most list, card, and document pages.
+These pages have an **Automate** action group in the action bar, which includes actions for creating and managing flows, and also running existing flows created or shared in Power Automate.

 :::image type="content" source="../developer/media/power-automate-action-intro.png" alt-text="Shows the Automate action in the action bar with expanded actions.":::